marckassay/AIT/README.md

 - [`clovelced-plugin-audiomanagement`](https://github.com/DefinitelyTyped/DefinitelyTyped/tree/master/types/clovelced-plugin-audiomanagement) - in an addition to creating an ionic-native plugin, a TypeScript typing is now available for this Cordova plugin.

-Gimp was used for media content that I created for Google Play and GitHub.
+[GIMP](https://www.gimp.org/) was used for media content that I created for Google Play and GitHub.

 ## Technical Info